CEITECmagnonics/SpinWaveToolkit/README.md

 ### Classes
 `SingleLayer` - Compute spin-wave characteristics in dependance to k-vector for a single layer using an analytical model of Kalinikos and Slavin [^1].

-`SingleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a single layer using a numerical approach by Tacchi [^2].
+`SingleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a single layer using a numerical approach by Tacchi et al. [^2].

-`DoubleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a double layer using a numerical model of Gallardo [^3].
+`DoubleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a double layer using a numerical model of Gallardo et al. [^3].

+`SingleLayerSCcoupled` - Compute spin-wave characteristics in dependance to k-vector for a single ferromagnetic layer dipolarly coupled to a superconductor using a semi-analytical model of Zhou et al. [^4].

 `Material` - Class for magnetic materials used in spin wave research.

+`ObjectiveLens` - Class for calculation of the focal electric fields of given lens.

 ### Constants
 `MU0` - Magnetic permeability of free space.

+`KB` - Bolzmann constant.

+`HBAR` - reduced Planck constant.

 `NiFe` - Predefined material NiFe (permalloy).